AdrianBednarczyk/SanFrancisco_Crash_Accidents/SQL Queries/BusinessAnalyticsResults.md

 Then compare the results between:
 - the use of seat belts
 - the lack of seat belt use
-Finally, indicate in which cases the lack of seat belt use most increases the risk of death in an accident.**/
+Finally, indicate in which cases the lack of seat belt use most increases the risk of death in an accident.

 WITH Safety_Stats AS (SELECT
 	COUNT(*) AS Participant,